Victor Amuso

 Vittorio "Little Vic" Amuso (born November 4, 1934) is an American mobster and the boss of the Lucchese crime family.
 He was described as "The Deadly Don" by Assistant United States Attorney Charles Rose.
 Amuso's reign is considered one of the bloodiest periods in American Mafia history during the late 1980s and early 1990s, alongside his former underboss and close protégé Anthony Casso, who turned informer against him in 1994.
-Since the death of Colombo crime family boss Carmine Persico in March 2019, Amuso is currently the longest-serving crime family boss of the Five Families and American Mafia, dating back to 1987.
-Amuso has been serving a life sentence since 1992 and is currently located at the Federal Correctional Institution, Cumberland, in Maryland, on murder and racketeering charges.
+Since the death of Colombo crime family boss Carmine Persico in March 2019, Amuso is currently the longest-serving crime family boss of the Five Families, dating back to 1987.
+Amuso has been serving a life sentence on murder and racketeering charges since 1992, and is currently incarcerated at the Federal Correctional Complex, Butner in North Carolina.

 Early life

-Vittorio Amuso was born November 4, 1934 and grew up in Canarsie, Brooklyn.
+Vittorio Amuso was born November 4, 1934, and grew up in Canarsie, Brooklyn.
 In the late 1940s, he was introduced to Anthony "Tony Ducks" Corallo, a prominent caporegime in the Gagliano crime family, a forerunner of the Lucchese crime family.
-Amuso acted as a bodyguard and chauffeur for Carmine Tramunti.
+Amuso acted as a bodyguard and chauffeur for Carmine "Gribbs" Tramunti.

-Vic Amuso was married to Barbara, and the couple had one daughter, Victoria.
+Amuso was married to Barbara, and the couple had one daughter, Victoria.
 They live in Howard Beach, Queens.

+Colombo crime family

 Enforcer for Gallo

-He later became an enforcer for Profaci crime family mobster, Joseph "Crazy Joe" Gallo, in Brooklyn.
-In the early 1960s, the Gallo brothers declared war against longtime crime boss, Giuseppe "Joe" Profaci and the old Profaci faction of the family, because Profaci cut into Gallo's profits.
+Amuso later became an enforcer for Profaci crime family mobster, Joseph "Crazy Joe" Gallo, in Brooklyn.
+In the early 1960s, the Gallo brothers declared war against longtime crime boss Giuseppe "Joe" Profaci and the old Profaci faction of the family, because Profaci had cut into Gallo's profits.
 Amuso would allegedly kill several members of the Profaci faction, but was sent to prison sometime in the early 1960s, along with Joey Gallo and a dozen others, for extortion charges.

 After Joe Gallo's release from prison in early 1971, he continued his war against the family on June 28, 1971, when boss Joseph Colombo was shot.
-Months later on April 7, 1972, Joe Gallo was shot to death in Little Italy Manhattan, New York, while he was celebrating his 43rd birthday.
+Months later, on April 7, 1972, Joe Gallo was shot to death in Little Italy, Manhattan, while he was celebrating his 43rd birthday.
 Many Colombo crime family members, especially those from the old Gallo crew, defected to other crime families.
 Amuso went to the Lucchese family sometime during that year, as an associate in the "19th Hole Crew," whose capo was Christopher "Christie Tick" Furnari.